jotavare/jotavare.github.io/docs/x86_assembly_nasm/files/opening_and_reading_files.md

 ### **Opening a File**

-If we use the terminal command `man 2 open` (also [here](https://man7.org/linux/man-pages/man2/open.2.html)), we'll find the following function:
+If I use the terminal command `man 2 open` (also [here](https://man7.org/linux/man-pages/man2/open.2.html)), I'll find the following function:

 ```c
 int open(const char *pathname, int flags);
 ```

-So, we need the following information to open a file:
+So, I need the following information to open a file:
 - `open` system call requires `eax` to be set to `5`;
 - It takes a **file path** on `ebx` as a `const char *`;
 - We need to provide a **flag** as argument to `ecx` as an `int`;

 {: .important-title }
 Flags are used to specify the mode in which the file should be opened.
 For example, `O_RDONLY` for read-only mode, `O_WRONLY` for write-only mode, and `O_RDWR` for read-write mode.
 I can check that in the terminal, using `man 2 open` and scrolling down to the `flags` section.

-One small thing is that in man pages, the flags are defined as `C macros`, but in assembly, we need to use the actual values.
-No worries, I can go to the `fcntl.h` file and find the actual value of `O_RDONLY` [here](https://sites.uclouvain.be/SystInfo/usr/include/asm-generic/fcntl.h.html) `00000000`.
+One small thing is that in `man`, the flags are defined as `C macros`, but in assembly, we need to use the **actual values**.
+I can go to the [fcntl.h](https://sites.uclouvain.be/SystInfo/usr/include/asm-generic/fcntl.h.html) file and find the actual value of `O_RDONLY` which is `00000000 = 0`.

 ```
 section .data